Ibrahima01/Receptor-Ligand-Docking-Automation/README.md

 This notebooks are Python 3 compatible.

 ## Requirements
-Jupyter Dock is reliant on a variety of academic software.
-The Jupyter Dock.yaml file contains all the tools and dependencies, but the following are some of the most noticeable:
+This project is reliant on a variety of Python librairies such as :

 - [Autodock Vina](https://autodock-vina.readthedocs.io/en/latest/)
 - [OpenBabel](http://openbabel.org/wiki/Main_Page)